atomicwest/BlenderScripts/README.md

   * After duplicating and selecting target objects, run this to add rigid body properties to target objects/add target objects to Blender's rigid body world.
 Current UI allows toggling Friction, Bounciness, and Collision Margin, but can be modified to address any other rigid body properties.

 ![Dynamics](/Other/Images/improved_dynamics.gif "Working demo of dynamics script")

+* [Set All Origins to Center of Mass][centerall]
+  * Example use: If you start with a primitive then create separate pieces out of the primitive faces, the origin of each piece will still be the original primitive's origin.
+Run this script to set each pieces' origin to their center of mass.
+More information [here][allcenterlink]

 * [Mass Animation][MAUI]
   * Current versions of translation/rotation/scaling animation UI do not work well as a UI, it is better to modify the standalone asteroid animation script and run directly for now.